blizni79/onepage2/README.md

-# scalable-css-grids-and-columns-without-media-queries
-Scalable CSS grids and columns without media queries
+# Scalable CSS grids and columns without media queries

+Play live with this code in **CodeSandBox** > [click here!](https://codesandbox.io/s/github/davidvandenbor/scalable-css-grids-and-columns-without-media-queries
+/
+README.md
+)

+Example of how to scale a layout from mobile to desktop (and larger) by using CSS grid and CSS columns in a clever way without the need to define media queries for scaling down or up!